Manage Care

 - Alliance Transportation Services for patients with transportation challenges.

-- Non-emergency medical transportation (NEMT), call 800-700-3874, ext.
+- For non-emergency medical transportation (NEMT) services, call 800-700-3874, ext.
 5640 (TTY: Dial 711).

-- Non-medical transportation (NMT), call 800-700-3874, ext.
+- For non-medical transportation (NMT) services, call 800-700-3874, ext.
 5577 (TTY: Dial 711).

-- California Immunization Registry (CAIR).
+- California Immunization Registry (CAIR) - Callifornia Department of Public Health.

 - Healthy Futures Public Health information system.